 - Rate: All clicks divided by impressions

-If you are a Pro member or higher, you can access an engagement graph of your video by going to the Analytics section of your Advanced video settings.
+If you are a Starter or Pro member or higher, you can access an engagement graph of your video by going to the Analytics section of your Advanced video settings.

 The engagement graph shows you what percentage of viewers made it to specific points in your video by recording the maximum timestamp Vimeo was able to detect for each viewer within a single browser session.

 Vimeo provides second-by-second reporting on every viewer session.
 You can see this data by hovering your cursor over the graph.